core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 CoAP clients MAY discover brokers by using CoAP discovery {{RFC7252}}, via multicast, through a Resource Directory (RD) {{RFC9176}} or by other means specified in extensions to {{RFC7252}}.
 Brokers MAY register with an RD by following the steps on {{Section 5 of RFC9176}} with the resource type set to "core.ps" as defined in {{iana}} of this document.

 The following example shows an endpoint discovering a broker using the "core.ps" resource type over a multicast network.
 Brokers within the multicast scope will answer the query.
+Even when that discovery is unprotected, it does not disclose the existence of the topics but only that of the broker.

 ~~~~
    Request: